System Triggers Logs & Troubleshooting Guide

 🚧

-Webhook Triggers and the Webhook Listener are currently in Limited Preview and may change without notice.
+Webhook Triggers and System Triggers Webhook Listener are currently in Limited Preview and may change without notice.
 Access is invite-only.
 Self-nomination form is here.
 Production use is approved but may be subject to interruptions or breaking changes.

-This guide explains the new log types available for webhook triggers and how to use them to debug issues across the webhook trigger plugin lifecycle — from when Moveworks receives a webhook event to when your plugin executes.
+This guide explains the log types available for webhook triggers and scheduled triggers (system triggers) and how to use them to debug issues across each plugin’s lifecycle -- from the moment an event is received or a schedule fires to the execution of your actions.

 When a webhook event is sent from an external app (e.g., Salesforce, ServiceNow, Workday), it passes through these main stages before your plugin runs: